- Jonathan M Zenilman, MD

 Lymphogranuloma venereum (LGV) is a genital ulcer disease caused by the L1, L2, and L3 serovars of Chlamydia trachomatis .
-This infection is found most frequently in tropical and subtropical areas of the world .
-The diagnosis is difficult to establish on clinical grounds alone and frequently relies upon either serologic testing [3,4], culture, or more recently, nucleic acid amplification testing (NAAT) of direct specimens.
+This infection is found most frequently in tropical and subtropical areas of the world , but has been increasingly reported among men who have sex with men (MSM) in temperate climates [3-8].
+The diagnosis is difficult to establish on clinical grounds alone and frequently relies upon either serologic testing [9,10], culture, or more recently, nucleic acid amplification testing (NAAT) of direct specimens.

 LGV will be reviewed here.
 Other manifestations of C. trachomatis infection are discussed separately.
-(See "Genital Chlamydia trachomatis infections in women" and "Genital Chlamydia trachomatis infections in men" and "Epidemiology, diagnosis, and management of trachoma".)
+(See "Trachoma" and "Clinical manifestations and diagnosis of Chlamydia trachomatis infections".)

-Although previously rare, lymphogranuloma venereum (LGV) infection has been increasingly reported in developed countries since 2003.
-Large outbreaks have been reported in Western Europe and North America, primarily in men who have sex with men (MSM) [5-10], with the largest outbreak reports from New York City and the United Kingdom (UK) .
+Although previously rare in temperate climates, lymphogranuloma venereum (LGV) infection has been increasingly reported in developed countries since 2003.
+Large outbreaks have been reported in Western Europe and North America, primarily in men who have sex with men (MSM) [3-8], with the largest outbreak reports from New York City and the United Kingdom (UK) .
 The majority of these cases have presented as proctitis.
 A close epidemiologic link between the outbreaks in the Netherlands and New York City was suggested through molecular typing of the serovars.

 The vast majority of MSM who have acquired LGV are also HIV-infected (76 percent in one report) .
 This is a major public health concern since enhanced shedding of HIV during clinical proctitis could increase the risk of HIV transmission to uninfected men .
 In the UK outbreak of 327 cases of LGV, 4 percent of the patients also had a new diagnosis of HIV infection .
 Thirty-nine percent had a diagnosis of another sexually transmitted infection and approximately 19 percent were also infected with hepatitis C virus.